CoLRev-Environment/colrev/CONTRIBUTING.md

 ```
 make search
 ```
 - Run cleanse_records, which improves the quality of the records.
 Please note that this can take some time (depending on the number of records) since it calls the [Crossref API](https://www.crossref.org/education/retrieve-metadata/rest-api/) to retrieve DOIs and the [DOI resolution service](doi.org).
-For 1,000 records, this might take approx. XXXX hours.
+For 1,000 records, this might take approx. 1:30 hours.
 ```
 make cleanse_records
 ```